 These 90 companies were highly engaged with the programme and demonstrated a commitment to service innovation through internal investment.

 In order to create meaningful impact on a business, it was important that the programme engaged with companies over a long period of time.
 The shift from products to services that service design can exploit is as much about change management as it is about design.

-To see the impact that the programme had on some of “the 90” you can take a look at the Hydro industries and Nuaire case study.
+To see the impact that the programme had on some of “the 90” you can take a look at the Hydro Industries and Nuaire case studies.